googleapis/google-cloud-node/README.md

 	* Google Cloud Storage
 	* Google Cloud Storage JSON API
 * Once API access is enabled, switch back to "APIs & auth" section on the navigation panel and switch to "Credentials" page.
 * Click on "Create new client ID" to create a new **service account**.
 Once the account is created, a p12 file will be auto downloaded.
-The downloaded file is the private key you'll need for authorization.
+The downloaded file is the private key you'll need for authorisation.
 * You'll the following for auth configuration:
 	* Developers Console project's ID (e.g. bamboo-shift-455)
 	* Service account's email address (e.g. xxx@developer.gserviceaccount.com)